-- 1 Install 5 new TRACK Trails, expanding KIP's network to 13 Buncombe County locations.
-(2022-2024) - 2 Enhance KIP's 8 existing TRACK Trails in the county by renovating trailhead signs, restocking brochures, and updating related KIP website listings.
-(2022-2024) - 3 Develop site-specific e-Adventures for the 10 TRACK "hiking" trails.
-(2022-2024) - 4 Install 10 of the new STEM-based Community Trails (i.e., separate from TRACK Trail sites), connecting families to scientific discoveries in their neighborhoods.
-(2022-2023) - 5 Create and disseminate lesson plans and curriculum guides that provide teachers and parents with educational activities that improve learning outcomes.
-(2022-2023) - 6 Enhance the functionality and user experience of the KIP website by integrating the activities listed above.
+- 1: Install 5 new TRACK Trails, expanding KIP's network to 13 Buncombe County locations.
+(2022-2024) - 2: Enhance KIP's 8 existing TRACK Trails in the county by renovating trailhead signs, restocking brochures, and updating related KIP website listings.
+(2022-2023) - 3: Develop site-specific e-Adventures for the program's "hiking" TRACK Trails in Buncombe County.
+(2022-2024) - 4: Install 10 new STEM-based Community Trails (i.e., separate from TRACK Trail sites), connecting families to scientific discoveries in their neighborhoods.
+(2022-2023) - 5: Create and distribute lesson plans and curriculum guides that provide teachers and parents with educational activities that improve learning outcomes.
+(2022-2023) - 6: Enhance the functionality and user experience of the KIP website by integrating the activities listed above.
 (2022-2024)